-- 1. Major area means a total of six papers from the first area of specialisation (One elective each in 3rd and 4th semester, two elective papers each in 5th and 6th semesters i.e., a total of 6 papers of 4 credits each in three years making a total of 24 credits of major specialisation) and minor area means the total of four papers in the second area of specialisation (One elective paper each in 3rd and 4th semester with 4 credits each and one elective paper each in 5th and 6th semester with 4 credits each i.e. total 4 papers of 4 credits each making a total of 16 credits of minor specialisation). - 2.
-Six electives from any one specialisation leads to "Major Specialization".
-Four electives from any one specialization leads to "Minor Specialization". - 3.
-Choosing at least two specializations is mandatory to fulfil the requirements for BBA Degree, that is, choosing minimum ten electives. - 4.
-If a minimum of six electives are completed from Minor Specialization, it will be termed as the second Major Specialization, and the degree will be "BBA with Double Major Specialization".
+1. Major area BBA-B&I means a total of six papers from the major area of specialization (One elective each in 3rd and 4th semester, two elective papers each in 5th and 6th semesters i.e., a total of 6 papers of 4 credits each in three years making a total of 24 credits of major specialization).
+Minor area means the total of four papers in the minor area of specialization (One elective paper each in3rd and 4th semester with 4 credits each and one elective paper each in 5th and 6th semester with 4 credits each i.e. total 4 papers of 4 credits each making a total of 16 credits of minor specialization).

+- 2. Major Electives for B&I have already been identified as Discipline Specific Course - 3.
+Four electives from any one specialization leads to "Minor Specialization". - 4.
+If a minimum of six electives are completed from Minor Specialization, it will be termed as the second Major Specialization, and the degree will be "BBA-B & I with Double Major Specialization".

-MULTI-DISCIPLINARY COURSE (MDC) FOR THIRD, FOURTH AND FIFTH SEMESTER
+MULTI-DISCIPLINARY COURSE (MDC)FOR THIRD, FOURTH AND FIFTH SEMESTER